semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The output of the `sem help` command is static and identical to the output of executing the `sem` command without any command line arguments.

+### sem config

+The `sem config`

+### sem connect

+The `sem connect`

+### sem context

+The `sem context` can be used with or without any command line parameters.
+The next command will just list all the organizations the connected user belongs
+to:

+    sem context

+The active organization will have a `*` character in front of it.

+If you use an argument with `sem context`, then that argument should be a valid organization name as it appears in the output of `sem context`.
+So, in order to change from the current organization to `tsoukalos_semaphoreci_com`, you should execute the next command:

+    sem context tsoukalos_semaphoreci_com

+### sem create

+The `sem create` command goes hand by hand with the `-f` flag because you always need to provide a file with the `sem create` command.
+So, if you have a valid secret or project YAML file stored at `/tmp/valid.yaml`, you should execute the next command in order to add that `secrets` bucket or project under the current organization:

+    sem create -f /tmp/valid.yaml

+### sem delete [project | projects]

+Both `project` and `projects` resource values will work.

+### sem delete [secret | secrets]

+Both `secret` and `secrets` resource values will work.

+### sem describe

+The `sem describe` command required a resource type and then a valid resource name after the resource type.

+In order to find out more information about a project named `docs`, you should execute one of the next two commands:

+    sem describe project docs
+    sem describe projects docs

+Similarly, in order to find out information about the contents of a `secrets` bucket named `mySecrets`, you should execute one of the next two commands:

+    sem describe secrets mySecrets
+    sem describe secret mySecrets

+### sem get

+The `sem get`

+### sem init

+    sem init

 ### Resources